 Method: To compare the geometric mean of LDL observations between 5-year all-cause mortality groups, we first conduct a two-sample t-test (not assuming equal variances) on LDL levels that have been subjected to the natural log transformation.
 Next, we compute a 95% confidence interval for the ratio of geometric means between the two mortality groups by exponentiating each bound of the 95% CI generated by the two-sample t-test for the difference in means.
 Our point estimate of the ratio of geometric means between these two groups is found by exponentiating the difference in means used by the two-sample t-test.

 Inference: For our sample, we find that 1.02, 1.18 is the 95% confidence interval for the ratio of geometric mean LDL values for 5-year survivors relative to those who died within 5 years of enrollment.
 We have a corresponding point estimate of 1.097 for this ratio of geometric mean LDL values between groups.
 Since our sample is consistent with a true ratio of geometric mean LDL values of between 1.02 and 1.18, we have evidence of a negative association between geometric mean LDL and 5-year all-cause mortality.

+5/5 for performing an appropriate analysis

+2.5/5 for reporting the association appropriately

+Did not report the geometric means of each groups (-1)

+Did not report which of geometric mean of LDL between two groups is higher (-0.5)

+Did not report whether the p-value is two-sided or one-sided(-0.5)

+Wrong interpretation of CI (-0.5)

+Total: 7.5/10

 5.